PGBSean/Latitude-3580-OpenCore/READMEPLS.md

 Anyways, back to the topic 💁‍♂️

+## Bugs
+- When using Sidecar, after upon disconnecting, Mac will hang, requiring a force reboot.
+- Screensavers may lag, depends on what screensaver you choosing.

 This EFI applys to:
 - Intel Core i7 7XXXU CPU
 - Intel Iris 620 iGPU (AMD dGPU don't work)